Miss Hong Kong Pageant: Recruitment

 The pageant is traditionally televised into two events, although this is not always necessarily the case in recent years.
 First, a preliminary event is held where 12 finalists are selected from a group of candidates, the number of which is usually around 20–25 (with 30 being the maximum).
 Then a final event is held, culminating in the announcement of the winner and the first and second runners-up from the 12 finalists.
-In some years, the field is narrowed down to a final 5, from which the runners-up and winner are chosen.
+In some years, the field is narrowed down to a final five, from which the runners-up and winner are chosen.
 Often several contestants dropped out of the pageant before the televised preliminary, thus there would be a candidate with #30 assigned to her, but only 25 or so contestants.

-Summary of winners
+Titleholders

 Overseas contestant awards list

 Starting from 1991, the Miss Hong Kong pageant greets delegates from overseas.
 They include Toronto, Vancouver, New York, Los Angeles, Seattle, and San Francisco.
 Local contestants coming from Malaysia, Australia, New Zealand, London, and more enter at Hong Kong.
 The overseas delegates wait for the notification of their regional sponsors of TVB and if they are chosen, they fly to Hong Kong to compete.
 The following is a record of overseas delegates' performance at Miss Hong Kong.